josedulanto/rails-boilerplate/README.md

 * [Pry](http://pryrepl.org/): An IRB alternative and runtime developer console.
 * [Quiet Assets](https://github.com/evrone/quiet_assets): Mutes assets pipeline log messages.
 * [Better Errors](https://github.com/charliesome/better_errors): Better error page for Rack apps.
 * [Simple Form](https://github.com/plataformatec/simple_form): Forms made easy for Rails!
 It's tied to a simple DSL, with no opinion on markup.
+I included some wrapper for Semantic-UI inputs.
-* [Kaminari](https://github.com/amatsuda/kaminari): A Scope & Engine based, clean, powerful, customizable and sophisticated paginator for Rails 3 and 4.
+* [Letter Opener Web](https://github.com/fgrehm/letter_opener_web): A web interface for browsing Ruby on Rails sent emails.
+If you are in developer environment and you "send" an email, you can check how it looks or if it was "delivered" by visiting `http://<your-local-domain>/letter_opener`

 My setup:
 ---